 Richard Kopke, MD, FACS

 Dr. Kopke is a clinical professor in the Department of Otorhinolaryngology-Head and Neck Surgery at the University of Oklahoma Health Sciences Center.
-He has written numerous articles that have been published in peer-reviewed journals as well as book chapters.
+He has written numerous articles published in peer-reviewed journals as well as book chapters.
 He has presented papers and taught courses at the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) and various national and international research meetings.
-He is a member of the American Neurotology Society, the American Otologic Society and the Triological Society.
+He is a member of the American Neurotology Society, the American Otologic Society, and the Triological Society.
 His Triological Society thesis earned the prestigious Edmund Prince Fowler Award from the AAO-HNS.